coderefinery/manuals/teaching-tech-together.md

   they do, e) the word "just" as in, it's "just easy", f) software installation problems, g) giving impossible challenges to fail at to try to learn something, if not understanding.
-* Consider accessibilty and inclusivity - consider things are harder for others, try to understand diversity of backgrounds.
+* Consider accessibility and inclusivity - consider things are harder for others, try to understand diversity of backgrounds.

 ## Ch11: Teaching online